hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 ## Sync

-The synchronization step is executed by the `/scripts/sync.ts` file.
+The "sync" step exports the assets from Figma and saves them in the project.
+You can find the code that relates to this step in the file `/scripts/sync.ts`.

 To run this script launch the following commands in your CLI (while in the `flight-icons` folder):

 ```bash
 yarn sync